learn-co-curriculum/phase-3-ruby-oo-basics-putting-the-pieces-together-lab/README.md

 ## Instructions

 This lab is test-driven.
-To get started, fork and clone the lab to your local environment.
 You will write your code in `lib/book.rb` and `lib/shoe.rb`.
 Run the tests and work your way through the test errors one by one until you get everything passing.

+You're also encouraged to look at the spec files to see what the tests are expecting to be able to do with your models.
+Use this information to decide when to use the `attr_accessor`, `attr_reader` and `attr_writer` macros in your class definitions.

 Note that there are separate spec files for the two classes inside the `spec` folder.
 If you'd like to run the tests separately for the two classes, you can